reakfog/reakfog/README.md

 ## 😄 About me

-✌️ My name is John, I am 22 years old.
+✌️ My name is John, I am 22 years old and I'm a backend developer.
 I have been doing programming for about 2 years, trying out different technologies.
-I have been engaged in industrial development for 1 year, in particular in Python.
+I want to work on interesting web-projects.
+I have extensive teamwork experience and presentation of launched products.

 👩‍💻 I’m currently working on my first PC voice assistant